Transurethral Resection of the Prostate in Covington, LA

 - Possible need for retreatment

 It is incredibly important to carefully weigh all of these possible risks and benefits before committing to a TURP procedure.
-To speak with a urologist of Louisiana Healthcare Associates about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment by giving our office a call today at (985) 892-6811 to set up an appointment at our local urology office.
+To speak with our urology specialists at Louisiana Healthcare Associates about your questions and concerns regarding a transurethral resection of the prostate, please call (985) 892-6811 to set up an appointment at our local urology office.
 We also accept appointment requests online via our secure form.